Wikia/tracking-opt-in/README.md

 The `name` property is used as path pointing to DWH table.
 If it is set to `view` or `pageview` it will be sent to `__track/view` path that logs events to `facts_pageview_events` table.
 In other cases it will be just concatenated with `__track/special/` prefix.
+The `platform` and `env` parameters could be set once using main entry options of the same name.

 The library usage is simple.
 Just push the event to queue: